top of page

 The 3/187th continued Operation Randolph Glen through March 31, 1970, when the operation officially ended.
 In March of 1970, one Rakkasan lost his life.
 Charles D. Mc Carley, Jr. of Alpha Company was killed in action due to a booby-trap on March 7, 1970.

 Click or double click a picture to view descriptions and scroll gallery.
-Con
+Content under construction.

 April 1970